zicaiw625/tracking-guardian/COMPLIANCE.md

 - SurveyResponse feedback is voluntary free-text; customers may choose to include contact info
 - All above data is subject to GDPR deletion requests via `shop/redact` webhook

-### What We DON'T Collect
+### What We DON'T Collect for Advertising

 **P0-02 Compliance: Our Web Pixel ONLY sends checkout_completed events.**

+The following data is **NOT collected or sent to ad platforms**:

-- ❌ Page views (not collected)
+- ❌ Page views / browsing history (not collected)
 - ❌ Product views (not collected)
 - ❌ Add to cart events (not collected)
 - ❌ Checkout started events (not collected)
-- ❌ Customer browsing history (not collected)
+- ❌ Customer email / phone / name / address (not sent to CAPI)
 - ❌ Device fingerprints
-- ❌ Customer IP addresses (rate limiting uses transient IP, not stored with customer data)
 - ❌ Payment information
 - ❌ Detailed customer profiles

+**IP Address Note**: IP addresses are used transiently for rate limiting and may be logged in AuditLog for security purposes (180-day retention).
+They are NOT used for customer tracking or sent to ad platforms.
+All audit data is deleted upon `shop/redact` webhook.

 **Verification**: Check `extensions/tracking-pixel/src/index.ts` - only `checkout_completed` has a subscriber.